john0isaac/markdown-checker/docs/index.md

 # markdown-checker

 Markdown link validation reporting tool.
-It provides a couple of functions to validate relative paths and web urls.
+It provides a couple of functions to validate relative paths and web URLs.

 ## Requirements